Tonylogan15/Mood-App/README.md

 The following REQUIRED features are completed:

-- [ x] Assign features to each member of your group
+- [x] Assign features to each member of your group
-- [ x] Establish a goal time for completing each feature
+- [x] Establish a goal time for completing each feature

 The following REQUIRED files are included: